infobip/infobip-api-php-client/README.md

 ```

 #### Two-Factor Authentication (2FA)
-For 2FA quick start guide please check [these examples](two-factor-authentication.md).
+For the 2FA quick start guide please check [these examples](two-factor-authentication.md).

 #### Send email
-For send email quick start guide please check [these examples](email.md).
+For the send email quick start guide please check [these examples](email.md).

 #### WhatsApp
-For WhatsApp quick start guide, view [these examples](whatsapp.md).
+For the WhatsApp quick start guide, view [these examples](whatsapp.md).

 #### Messages API
-For Messages API quick start guide, view [these examples](messages-api.md).
+For the Messages API quick start guide, view [these examples](messages-api.md).

 #### Moments
-For Moments quick start guide, view [these examples](moments.md).
+For the Moments quick start guide, view [these examples](moments.md).

+## Versioning

+This project follows a pragmatic Semantic Versioning approach.
+For full details on how versions are managed, please see our [Versioning guide][versioning].

 ## Ask for help

-Feel free to open issues on the repository for any issue or feature request.
-As per pull requests, for details check the `CONTRIBUTING` [file][contributing] related to it - in short, we will not merge any pull requests, this code is auto-generated.
+Feel free to open an issue on the repository if you see any problem or want to request a feature.
+As per pull requests, for details check the `CONTRIBUTING` [file][contributing] related to it - in short, we will not merge any pull requests, this code is auto generated.

 This code is auto generated, and we are unable to merge any pull request from here, but we will review and implement changes directly within our pipeline, as described in the `CONTRIBUTING` [file][contributing].

-For anything that requires our imminent attention, contact us @ [support@infobip.com](mailto:support@infobip.com).
+For anything that requires our immediate attention, contact us @ [support@infobip.com](mailto:support@infobip.com).

 [apidocs]: https://www.infobip.com/docs/api
 [freetrial]: https://www.infobip.com/docs/essentials/free-trial